How to calculate retention rate for employees (with examples)

 One of the best ways to improve retention is to hire the right people.
 Don’t try to fit a square peg in a round hole.
 Find the person who is best qualified for the position.
 Hiring the wrong person could lead to turnover, new onboarding, and training costs, not to mention unhappiness on both sides: employer and employee.

 Review your job descriptions to ensure they match the job requirements.
-If unsure, ask current or former employees who’ve worked in that position.
-You can also research job sites to see how others describe positions.
+If unsure, ask employees who’ve worked in that position.
+You can also research job sites like Indeed or Monster to see how others describe positions.
 You might be pleasantly surprised by what happens when you change a few words on the job boards.

 Any third-party links are provided for informational purposes only.
 The third-party sites and content are not endorsed or controlled by Rho.